-The Directors hereby submit their report and the audited financial statements of the Group and of the Company for the financial year ended 31 December 2014.
+The Directors have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 31 December 2015.

 PRINCIPAL ACTIVITIES

 The Company is principally engaged as an investment holding company.
 The principal activities of the subsidiaries are set out in Note 9 to the financial statements.